rgucci/dog-demo/questions.md

 @ActivityContext is used to specify that an object is to be used with an instance of an activity only.

-Both are also used to determine which object to inject, in case it is available from different source.
+Both are also used to determine which object to inject, in case it is available from more than one source.
-For example Context is available from both ApplicationComponent and ActivityComponent.
+You may notice that Context is provided by both ApplicationModule and ActivityModule.
-Using the correct annotation makes sure that we get the correct Context injected (Application or Activity instance).
+When a Context is requested thru injection, using the correct annotation makes sure that we get the correct kind of Context injected (Application or Activity instance).

 There is also a 3rd annotation @PerActivity, that specifies the scope of the object.
 In this case, @PerActivity is used in ActivityComponent, to tell Dagger2 that we want each activity